Home / Coffee knowledge / 8 simple sensory exercises for at home: Your path to the perfect coffee experience

 3. Body: The mouthfeel of your coffee

-Water vs. cream exercise
+Water vs. Cream exercise

 4. Sensory perception through the nose

-Smelling challenge
+Smell challenge

 Spices